SyberxSpace/pandoc_resume/markdown/resume.md

 >  A lifelong learner, maker, and edutainer focused on making design
 >  and technological literacy accessible to everyone.
 >  Experienced in CAD, low-cost prototyping, and physical computing.

+> **Proud North Carolina Teaching Fellow**

 ----